v 1.0 - 08.13.2009

 - A Government-Unique or proprietary standard can become a voluntary consensus standard.

-The U.S. General Accounting Office describes voluntary consensus standard in a summary of the National Technology Transfer and Advancement Act (NTTAA) of 1995 https://www.gao.gov/new.items/rc00122t.pdf:
+The U.S. General Accounting Office describes voluntary consensus standard in a summary of the 1995 National Technology Transfer and Advancement ACT (NTTAA) of

 “Government standards are developed by individual federal agencies for their own use.
 Although unique government standards sometimes are appropriate, such as standards for certain specialized military equipment, in other cases, a voluntary standard would suffice.
 This creates duplication for industry, which may have to provide two lines of production to meet both government and private needs and can put U.S. companies at a disadvantage in international trade.”